Gravity

 Gravity supports client-side localisation with the i18next package.
 The section explains how to translate the client side UI.

-Refer to the server-side localization section to learn how to translate the server-side code.
+Refer to the section to learn how to translate the server-side code.

 Locale Files